dhiraj-taye/ResolveHub/README.md

 After the cluster is created, MongoDB Atlas will provide a connection string that you can use to connect your backend to the MongoDB database.

 ### 4. Configure MongoDB URI in `.env`
-In the `.env` file, add the MongoDB URI.
-Replace `your-cluster-url` with the connection string provided by MongoDB Atlas:
+In the `.env` file, add the MongoDB URI provided by MongoDB Atlas:

-MONGO_URI=mongodb+srv://your-cluster-url

-### 5. Connecting to MongoDB
-The backend will automatically use the connection string to connect to MongoDB whenever the server starts.
-This will enable the system to store and retrieve complaints from the database.